syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 #### Error words highlighting

-Error lexems can be added to the language by declaring a format names Error and it can be highlighted using underlines.
-Below code is an example of declaring "#endregion" as error if #region is not BeginBlock, priority values assigned to order the interrupt.
+Error lexems can be added to the language by declaring a format names Error.
+It can be highlighted using underlines.
+Following code is an example of declaring "#endregion" as error.
+If #region is not BeginBlock, priority values will be assigned to order the interrupt.

 {% highlight xaml %}